goat-community/goat-docs/docs/map/layer_style/styling.md

 #### Opacity

 To adjust the opacity of your layer styles for fill color, simply change the opacity to any **value between 0 and 1**.
-This numerical scale allows you to define the exact level of opacity you want, where **0 is full transparency** and **1 is full opacity**.
+This numerical scale allows you to define the exact level of opacity you want, where **0 is transparent** and **1 is opaque**.
 Adjust the opacity to your preference, either by using the slider or by typing the exact level directly into the text box provided.

 <div style={{ display: 'flex', flexDirection: 'column', alignItems: 'center'}}>